spdk/spdk/doc/vhost_processing.md

 ![QEMU/SPDK vhost data flow](img/qemu_vhost_data_flow.svg)

-The irqfd mechanism isn't described in this document, as it KVM/QEMU-specific.
-Briefly speaking, doing an eventfd_write on the callfd descriptor will directly interrupt the guest because of irqfd.

 # Device initialization {#vhost_processing_init}

-All initialization and management information is exchanged via the Vhost-user messages.
+All initialization and management information is exchanged using Vhost-user messages.
 The connection always starts with the feature negotiation.
-Both the Master and the Slave exposes a list of their implemented features.
+Both the Master and the Slave exposes a list of their implemented features and upon negotiation they choose a common set of those.
 Most of these features are implementation-related, but also regard e.g. multiqueue support or live migration.
-A feature will be used only if both sides support it.

-After the negotiatiation Vhost-user driver shares its memory, so that the vhost device (SPDK) can access it directly.
-The memory can be fragmented into multiple physically-discontiguous regions, although Vhost-user specification enforces a limit on their number (currently 8).
-The driver sends a single message with the following data for each region:
+After the negotiatiation, the Vhost-user driver shares its memory, so that the vhost device (SPDK) can access it directly.
+The memory can be fragmented into multiple physically-discontiguous regions and Vhost-user specification puts a limit on their number - currently 8.
+The driver sends a single message for each region with the following data:
  * file descriptor - for mmap
  * user address - for memory translations in Vhost-user messages (e.g. translating vring addresses)